|Teaching method||Contact hours|

 AFI-20306 Aquaculture and Fisheries; AFI-31306 Life History of Aquatic Organisms.

 This course deals with the relation between aquatic organisms (algae, fish, crustaceans, molluscs) and their environment, the latter comprising the direct production space and the wider environment in which farms operate.
 The main aspects of aquaculture systems (extensive and intensive) are addressed considering effluents, water quality management, husbandry (e.g. stocking density, feeding strategies) and overall farm design.
 A lot of attention is given to biological water quality control though photo- and heterotrophic processes in natural waters or in purpose-build reactors.
 The focus is on how farm system components and management options determine farming success and sustainability.
 During the course, the students build and operate recirculating aquaculture production systems, relying on different types of bioreactors.
 The contribution of each bioreactor to the nutrient balance in systems is analysed, and compared with other bioreactors.
 This knowledge is applied in the design of a fish farm, including effluent control and management, and dealing with both intensive and extensive types of farming.

 After successful completion of this course students are expected to be able to:

-- perform practical exercises with recirculation systems containing fish;
+- Practical exercises (with recirculation systems containing fish)

 A minimum mark of 5.5 is required for each component.